chrisco/playbook/index.md

 There’s ongoing communication between the team and the client every day--it’s a crucial part of our process.

-Every morning, the team will paste a blank Google doc template called the *PPP* into the Slack room.
+Every morning, the team will paste a blank Google Doc template called the *PPP* into the Slack room.
 This has sections for *Plans, Progress and Problems*.
 Each day on the project has its own PPP, and over the course of the day, that document will be gradually added to, by each person involved.

 At the end of the day, the PPP document will be edited to be publicly visible to anyone with the link, and then dropped into Basecamp.
 This way, even someone on the client’s team who isn’t directly involved in the day-to-day decisions, can be kept updated and informed.

-We also have regular internal standups within the team - clients are welcome to join.
+We also have regular internal standups within the team--clients are welcome to join.
 There should be at least 1 call every day between 1 or more member of our team, and the product owner, to make sure the project runs smoothly.

 Most of the day-to-day project communication will happen on the project’s Slack room.
 Project team members will *CHICO* (check-in and check-out) to let everyone on the project know their daily timings, including when they’ll be back online the next day.